 - Post-training: Lastly, test your employees at the end of the training.
 You can compare this test directly to the pre-training test.
 If there’s an improvement, then the training is effective.
 If there’s no improvement or even backsliding, you may need to make some training changes.

-We suggest giving a pre- and post-training assessment to understand the impact of your employee training.
+If you're going to use assessments, we highly suggest giving both a pre- and post-training assessment to understand the impact of your employee training.

 3. Observe Employee Behavior